The Los Angeles East Side Guide

 Little Pine2870 Rowena Ave., Silver Lake | 323.741.8148

-At the end of 2015, Moby opened an organic vegan restaurant in Silver Lake that features Mediterranean inspired and California-esque cuisine.
-They serve lunch and dinner daily; wine, beer, smoothies, and kombucha; and do a weekend brunch.
-To make it even better, a few months after Little Pine's opening, Moby announced that all of the restaurant's profits will be going to animal welfare organizations.
+At the end of 2015, Moby opened an organic vegan restaurant in Silver Lake that features Mediterranean-inspired and California-style cuisine along with wine, beer, smoothies, and kombucha.
+It serves lunch and dinner daily and a weekend brunch.
+Even better, a few months after Little Pine's opening, Moby announced that all of the restaurant's profits will be going to animal-welfare organizations.

 Majordōmo1725 Naud St., Chinatown | 323.545.4880

 The mild pandemonium around David Chang’s first West Coast restaurant is entirely warranted.
 The food is difficult to describe, not definable by any one region or culture.
 It’s a mishmash of foreign flavors that many will find unexpected and familiar at the same time.
 Definitely not a repeat of Chang’s greatest hits—there’s no ramen here.
 Instead, this is an entirely new menu of shareable dishes that are often prepared tableside.
 The grilled bings (a type of Chinese flatbread), topped with everything from cultured butter to uni, are something we’ve never seen before.
 Sausage-stuffed peppers with buttermilk and the short ribs with all their many fixings are reason enough to book a table.
 Call a few weeks ahead for a table, or if you’re just two, go early and try for a walk-in (then get a cocktail at nearby Apoteke while you wait).

 Mh Zh3536 Sunset Blvd., Silver Lake | 323.636.7598